nitinbravi/web/_posts/2017-03-03-an-eventful-event.markdown

 date:   2017-03-03 12:05:55 +0530
 image:
 tags:   Memories
-description: A blog recollecting a memory that defined me.
+#description: Recollecting a memory that defined me.
 ---

 Finally, I have come around to blog about something I have been thinking about for quite a long time.
 I vividly remember that day, that eventful car ride that haunts me to date.
 This is my effort to pen down something that I think is an event that played a significant role in my life.

 I don't remember the year, but I certainly remember the trip we took as a family (my parents, my grandparents, and myself) to tour the southern part of Tamil Nadu on a white Tata Estate car.
 Boy, was I thrilled beyond words to go on a tour in a car I always wanted to travel in.
 The entire trip was uneventful and fun, and I got a wonderful opportunity to visit the village my mother grew up in, the surrounding villages and rivers.
 It was during the ride back home that this happened- the event which etched itself in my mind.